-- 1. Search all specified directories to select the most compatible library variants. - 2.
-Add the variants to the list of libraries. - 3.
-Scan each of the libraries to load the required members: - a.
+- 1. Scan each of the libraries to load the required members: - a.
 For each currently unsatisfied non-weak reference, search sequentially through the list of libraries for a matching definition.
-The first definition found is marked for processing in step 3.b. - The sequential nature of the search ensures that the linker chooses the library that appears earlier in the list if two or more libraries define the same symbol.
+The first definition found is marked for processing in step 1.b.

+The sequential nature of the search ensures that the linker chooses the library that appears earlier in the list if two or more libraries define the same symbol.
 This enables you to override function definitions from other libraries, for example, the ARM C libraries, by adding your libraries to the input file list.
 However you must be careful to consistently override all the symbols in a library member.
 If you do not, you risk the objects from both libraries being loaded when there is a reference to an overridden symbol and a reference to a symbol that was not overridden.
-This results in a multiple symbol definition error L6200E for each overridden symbol. - b.
-Load the library members marked in step 3.a.
+This results in a multiple symbol definition error L6200E for each overridden symbol.

+- b.
+Load the library members marked in step 1.a.
 As each member is loaded it might satisfy some unresolved references, possibly including weak ones.
 Loading a library member might also create new unresolved weak and non-weak references. - c.
-Repeat these stages until all non-weak references are either resolved or cannot be resolved by any library. - 4.
+Repeat these stages until all non-weak references are either resolved or cannot be resolved by any library. - 2.
 If any non-weak reference remains unsatisfied at the end of the scanning operation, generate an error message.

-3.8 How the linker performs library searching, selection, and scanning on page 3-66.

-3.9 How the linker searches for the ARM standard libraries on page 3-67.
+3.9 How the linker performs library searching, selection, and scanning on page 3-62.
+3.10 How the linker searches for the ARM standard libraries on page 3-63.

-3.10 Specifying user libraries when linking on page 3-68.
+3.11 Specifying user libraries when linking on page 3-64.

-11.70 -- libpath=pathlist on page 11-296.
+11.71 -- libpath=pathlist on page 11-294.